 P: There is a direct correlation between our physical health and our mental health.
 If we talk about the communication as a piece of our mental health, right?

 Dr: I think it is the hub of all of our energy.
 From my perspective, energy comes from 3 different sources.
-Instinctively from the food we bring in and also from the activity we have.
+Instinctively from the food, we bring in and also from the activity we have.
 Physical activity will generate energy as well.
 Our mission of who we are and then from our autobiography of what are the events in our lives and that all feeds through our self-talk and self-image to create the spark in the morning that wants us to go out to make a difference.
-The strongest force in the human psychology is how we define ourselves.
+The strongest force in human psychology is how we define ourselves.
 Our self-image, our identity.
 So when you see yourself as someone who is passionate and energetic, you step in and you own that shirt or tuxedo and it becomes who you are.

 P: We gain some valuable insight about our identity last week.
 Larry Ackerman.
 So for our listeners, if you didn’t listen to that program you will want to go back and listen to that.
 Tell us, in your practice, how do you see using language with your patients?

 Dr: I had this unique gentleman, who is 69 years old.
 Just the sweetest greatest guy in the world.
 He comes in with his wife.
 She is in tears.
 His kidneys were shutting down from his diabetes.
 His blood sugar was 250.
 When I was talking with him, it was kind of like, he wasn’t owning it.
-Bottom line, I said you had to get your diabetes under control.
+The bottom line, I said you had to get your diabetes under control.
 He said, well, we will see.
-I said, we’ll see?
+I said we’ll see?
 That is not good enough.
 You deserve better.
 What is it about yourself from the past when you had to face a challenge, would you have said, we’ll see?
-Do you really think with “the we’ll” see approach you will actually do that.
+Do you really think with “the we’ll” see the approach you will actually do that?
 He said, no, I guess not.
 I said how can you own this right now because not only do you deserve better, your bride deserves you as well.
 What was amazing was to see that shift when his eyes lit up and he said, that’s right I own this and can do this.
 I saw him just the other day and to have him walk in, he was lit up.
 You could tell as a man, he owned himself.
 His wife was just beaming at him.
 You could feel the love that they were sharing.
-He said, I have got this.
+He said I have got this.
 We checked his blood sugar, it went from over 250 down to 150 in seven weeks, Penny.